 - product design, marketing, and customer service - fair and unfair practices

 - board decision making

 This event could be significant for product design teams, investment committees of insurance companies and pension schemes, and of course NEDs and Boards.

 Dr Greg B Davies, PHD will be Chairing this event.

 Greg is a specialist in applied behavioural finance, decision science, impact investing, and financial wellbeing.
 He started the banking world’s first behavioural finance team at Barclays in 2006, which he led for a decade.
 In 2017 he joined Oxford Risk to lead the development of behavioural decision support software to help people make the best possible financial decisions.
 Greg holds a PhD in Behavioural Decision Theory from Cambridge; has held academic affiliations at UCL, Imperial College, and Oxford; and is author of Behavioral Investment Management.Greg is also Chair of Sound and Music, the UK’s national charity for new music, and the creator of Open Outcry, a ‘reality opera’ premiered in London in 2012, creating live performance from a functioning trading floor.

 This event will have three segments followed by general Q&A and discussion.

 - Kathy Byrne will introduce the history and current status of actuaries’ exploration of behavioural influences on decision-making, particularly by customers

 - Stephen Davidson will introduce ‘Better Boards’ research commissioned by Aon on how boards – of companies or pension trustees or other – can take advantage of behavioural awareness to make better decisions.

-- Finally, Leo Cohen will explain the methodology and conclusions of a major research project supported by the IFoA and Aon on behavioural influences on investment decision-making.
+- Finally, Leo Cohen and Katherine Shipton will explain the methodology and conclusions of a major research project funded by the IFoA’s Actuarial Research Centre on behavioural influences on investment decision-making.